 Why on a chiropractic help site?
 Omega-3 and arthritis prevention go hand in hand.

-Omega-3 fatty acids are PUFAs.
-Your 2.9 g of PUFA in your three pecans a day will include about 0.2g of ALA omega-3.
+Omega-3 fats are polyunsaturated.
+The 2.9 g of PUFA in your three pecans a day will include about 0.2g of ALA; alpha linolenic acid.

 General recommendations are about 10 grams of omega-3 per week.
-Your three pecans a day will provide about 10% of your daily omega-3 requirements.
-That's three freshly cracked pecans.
+Your three pecans a day will provide about 10% of your daily requirements.

-The healthy mono unsaturated fat in pecans nutrition, MUFAs, is the oleic acid that makes olive oil and avocados famous.
+The essential mono-unsaturated fat in pecans nutrition, MUFAs, is the oleic acid that makes olive oil and avocados famous.

 You may be wondering why pecans nutrition would feature on a chiropractic website.
 It's because the fatty myelin sheath of every nerve, without which conduction is impossible, is 70 percent oleic acid.